microsoft/TypeScript-wiki/Breaking-Changes.md

 **Recommendation**

-Define a setter for do not write to the property.
+Define a setter or do not write to the property.

 ## Function declarations not allowed in blocks in strict mode